braksator/webarchiver/README.md

 ### Performance

 With just a few hundred files the operation is relatively quick.
-Each file must be deduplicated against all of the files that came before, therefore the processing of each file is slower than the previous file, so it can get pretty tedious with larger sites.
+Each file must be deduplicated against all of the files that came before, therefore the processing of each file is generally slower than the previous file, so it can get pretty tedious with larger sites.

 This is still a lot better than deduplicating with an IDE, which I tried beforehand, and had the IDE run out of memory and crash.
 Slow and steady wins the race!

 - 2500 files (50MB) with 500 cache takes 2.5 hours for 1 pass.

 Your mileage may vary based on machine specs.
-More analysis is needed here, particularly in how the **cache** options factors in.
+More analysis is needed here, particularly in how the **cache** option factors in.
 No doubt once it hits the cache limit it will do a lot more disk reads.

 ## Options